NathanMcMillan54/novusk/Documentation/x86/support.md

 Supported computers:
 - "Default"

+Supported Files Systems:
+- FAT 32/64

+Supported GPU's:
+- UEFI GOP

-If your device isn't supported yet, you can use this "device" for very basic hardware support.
+If your device isn't supported yet, you can use the Default "device" for very basic hardware support.